matefin/indicator-meocloud/README.md

 This python script allows you to integrate MEOCloud nicely within Ubuntu Unity interface.
-It gives you realtime visual feedback about MEOCloud status (syncing, etc.) in Unity indicators bar and allows you to pause/resume theinstall-indicator.sh service.
+It gives you realtime visual feedback about MEOCloud status (syncing, etc.) in Unity indicators bar and allows you to pause/resume the service.
 It works with Ubuntu 14.04 Trusty Tahr and should work with other versions.